College is expensive, and the cost keeps going up.

 1. Look Beyond the Campus Bookstore

 There are so many other options available now.
-You can find your books at an online retailer or bookstore like Amazon.
+You can find a copy of a brand-new textbook or an older edition at an online retailer or bookstore like Amazon.
 Some schools have a locally owned bookstore situated just outside the bounds of campus, and that store often sells books for much less than the official college store.